The Need for Phishing “Golden Rules” Proves There’s no Cure for Humanity

 We mentioned this in 4 Social Engineering Tricks Cybercriminals Use to Get Your Data to never click a link without checking it out first.
 This is one of the oldest tricks in the books—hackers will send you a phishing email with links that look OK to trick you into visiting an unsafe web page or downloading spyware/malware/ransomware that gives them access to your computer.

 Before you click a linkimage, email, texthover your mouse over it.
-The address that pops up should match the email sender or web site you’re going to.
+The address that pops up should match the email sender or website you’re going to.

 3. Be wary of free public Wi-Fi and the Evil Twin